 Frequent or immediate entry dates, for example (while attractive to participants), necessitate remembering and tracking a variety of dates and eligibility schedules.
 Naturally, the more employees you have, the more variation, and the more burdensome this ongoing task becomes.

-401(k) Eligibility Requirements for Employer Contributions
+Eligibility Requirements for Employer Contributions

-For any given year, employers also have the option of mandating that employees be employed on the last day of the year, or have worked a minimum number of hours that year in order to receive any employer contributions from that year.
+Employers also have the option of mandating that employees be employed on the last day of the year, or have worked a minimum number of hours that year in order to access any employer contributions from that year.
 Safe Harbor plans, however, may not impose these additional requirements.

 Here’s a breakdown showing how common these types of requirements are:

 401(k) Eligibility Exclusions